Inception-framework/debugger/README.md

     Host> cd $SAB4Z
     Host> dtc -I dts -O dtb -o build/devicetree.dtb build/dts/system.dts

+#### <a name="BootInAASKernel"></a>Change the load address in U-Boot image of Linux kernel

-Next, recreate the U-Boot image of the Linux kernel with a different load address:
+Next, recreate the U-Boot image of the Linux kernel with a different load address and entry point.
+This address is the one at which U-Boot loads the Linux kernel image (`uImage`) and at which it jumps afterwards:

     Host> cd $XLINUX
     Host> make -j8 O=build ARCH=arm LOADADDR=0x88008000 uImage
     Host> cp $XLINUX/build/arch/arm/boot/uImage $SAB4Z/build

+#### <a name="BootInAASUboot"></a>Adapt the U-Boot environment variables

 Last, we must instruct U-Boot to load the device tree blob, Linux kernel and root file system images at different addresses.
 And, very important, we must force it not to displace the device tree blob and the root file system image as it does by default.
 This can be done by changing the default values of several U-Boot environment variables, as specified in the provided file: